 Our puppies will have been introduced to and handled by our children, will have ridden in a car, experienced plenty of outside and inside play time, as well as “outings” to the vet and new sites in order to experience unusual smells and sounds.
 Our adult Goldens are both calm in nature, as they were bred that way, but we also have “trained” them to enjoy new experiences and people.

 Today, Chad works in the dairy industry, and I work out of my home for a genetics company.
 Ironically, we’ve both chosen careers in which genetics play an important role in our industries, much like our breeding program.
-Our family includes our now 16-year-old daughter, Camryn, and our boys, Gage (age 13) and Cor (age 11).
-They have been a key part in this journey and have fed, washed, walked, chased, cleaned and played with our adult dogs as well as the puppies.
+Our family has grown up over the years and includes our now 19-year-old daughter, Camryn, and our boys, Gage (age 17) and Cor (age 15).
+They continue to be a key part in this journey and have fed, washed, walked, chased, cleaned and played with our adult dogs as well as the puppies.
 They are our best trainers when it comes to introducing our puppies to new stimuli and play time.
 They love our four-legged family and consider them some of their best friends.